 Because its integrity of it is essential to the value of your home, you should take matters into your own hands and spend some time inspecting it in order to prevent problems from becoming even more severe in the future.

 It is in everyone's best interest to have a reputable basement repair company look at such findings and make any necessary repairs.

 Step 1: Pinpoint the Problem

-Water seepage can also occur at the floor/wall joint.
-When concrete floors cure, they shrink and pull away from the wall, allowing a space for water to enter.
-It would help to seal all gaps between the floor and walls with hydraulic cement to prevent seepage (see more on this in Step 4).
+In order to prevent seepage, it would be helpful to seal all of the gaps between the floor and the walls with hydraulic cement (see more on this in Step 4).

 Step 2: Surface Preparation